FelipeSBarros/RioNegroMatchup/README.md

 Searches for Sentinel-2 L1C scenes that match each field date and location from `campaigns_unique_data.csv`.
 Only scenes whose MGRS tile matches the station's assigned tile are kept.
 For each L1C scene, the corresponding L2A scene is looked up to retrieve the SCL (Scene Classification) asset URL.

-The result is a `sentinel_catalog.json` file listing matched scenes per field date.

 ```bash
 python aquamatch/sentinel_data.py --mode catalog \
   --csv data/monitoring_data/campaigns_unique_data.csv \